 Product development as an adaptive walk is a new way to organizational adaptability.
 Predictions far into the future are highly uncertain.
 Parmatur Pulse supports short lead times and thereby establishes an agile business model.

 The best way to create cross-functional work is with the help of a fractal, scale-free network.
-This kind of an organization is fast and agile.
+This kind of an organization is fast and agile, an agile network organization.

 Resource shortages are one of the most common problems I encounter when analyzing a project business.
 This is also the easiest problem to solve.
 Not only is it simple, the solution is also largely free.
 All businesses have a hidden resource pool that is just waiting to be put to use.

 A lot of people who have worked with projects have experienced the same thing: downtime.
 You have to wait for people to get back to you, wait for results and wait for decisions to be made.
 On top of that other actors are waiting for you to finish your task that you can’t finish because you’re waiting for something or someone.

 What is Pulse?
 Pulse has daily stand-up meetings, visual management and planned demonstrations that give feedback.
 Pulse encompasses the whole organization.

 The visual decision making structure is the foundation of an agile network organization.
 The organization is visualized through the network of Pulse meetings in the Pulse room.